 Most expert reviews note the fact the 520E is a very nice upgrade to the previous 510E model.
 Users appreciate the new touches as well.

 The 520E comes with a lot of features that you just don't find on an elliptical under $1000.
 You get incline capability up to 20 degrees to target different muscle groups, as you do on the up-level 720 E model as well.

 One of the best features on the ProForm 520E is iFit technology.
-Although it's not built into the machine as it is on pricier models such as the 920E, the machine is iFit Coach Ready.
+Although it's not built into the machine as it is on pricier models such as the 920E, the machine is iFit ready.

-This just means you have to use your tablet or phone to access it, but users agree it's well worth it to tap into even more professionally designed workouts, tracking and monitoring of your results and Google maps to train in any location around the world.
+This just means you have to use your tablet or phone to access it, but users agree it's well worth it to tap into huge library of personal trainer designed on-demand workouts, tracking and monitoring of your results and Google maps to train in any location around the world.

 So this machine is truly packed with every feature you could want.
 You can also plug in your iPod or other music player to listen to your favorite songs as you work out.

 The 520E comes with oversized pedals, heart rate monitoring, commercial gauge construction and SMR silent resistance.
 Assembly is relatively easy and the instructions are clearly laid out in the manual.